marcopxt/NAPB/README.md

 Simulations indicated that hybrid performance differed depending on the target trait considered.
 Generally, some traits presented large hybrid gains over time while other traits presented only small hybrid gains.

 ![simu](https://user-images.githubusercontent.com/59318360/178289901-5ae3be5e-db93-4be9-8833-fd801c034e09.jpg)
 **Figure 4**.
 Hybrid gain overtime for the four simulated scenarios for the six traits simulated in a multitrait framework.
 The hybrid gain is plotted as a mean of the hybrids for each cycle.
 Each line represents the hybrid gain for the 50 replicates.
 CONV: A conventional sweet corn breeding program with phenotypic selection.
 CONVGS:  A conventional sweet corn breeding program with genomic selection.
 DHGS: A sweet corn breeding program with double-haploid and genomic selection.
+EH: ear heigth, LA: leaf angle, EL: ear length, EW: ear width, KRN: kernel row number, and GRM: germination.

 ## 4. Conclusion

 This study showed the potential of improving hybrid prediction in a sweet corn breeding program by considering RKHS, multitrait and, AD effects in a model.
+The application of genomic selection in a long term returned large gain for some target traits.